RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/deploy-database-yaml.md

 oc get vm
 ```

-We should now see two VM's running:
+We should now see two VM's running.
+If not, re-run the command again after a few seconds:

 ~~~bash
 NAME                    AGE   STATUS    READY